flatironinstitute/finufft/README.md

 Principal author **Alex H. Barnett**, main co-developers Jeremy F. Magland,
-Ludvig af Klinteberg, Yu-hsuan "Melody" Shih, Andrea Malleo, Libin Lu, and Joakim Andén;
+Ludvig af Klinteberg, Yu-hsuan "Melody" Shih, Libin Lu, Joakim Andén, and Robert Blackwell;
 see `docs/ackn.rst` for full list of contributors.
 ​
 <img align="right" src="docs/logo.png" width="350">

 <img align="right" src="docs/spreadpic.png" width="400"/>

 This is a lightweight CPU library to compute the three standard types of nonuniform FFT to a specified precision, in one, two, or three dimensions.
 It is written in C++ with interfaces to C, Fortran, MATLAB/octave, Python, and (in a separate [repository](https://github.com/ludvigak/FINUFFT.jl)) Julia.
-It now contains the GPU CUDA library cuFINUFFT.
+It now also integrates the GPU CUDA library cuFINUFFT (which currently does all but type 3).

 Please see the [online documentation](http://finufft.readthedocs.io/en/latest/index.html) which can also be downloaded as a [PDF manual](https://finufft.readthedocs.io/_/downloads/en/latest/pdf/).
-You will also want to see example codes in the directories `examples`, `test`, `fortran`, `matlab/test`, and `python/test`.
+You will also want to see CPU example codes in the directories `examples`, `test`, `fortran`, `matlab/test`, `matlab/examples`, `python/finufft/test`, etc, and GPU examples in `examples/cuda`, `test/cuda`, etc

-If you cannot compile, or `pip install`, try our rather outdated [precompiled binaries](http://users.flatironinstitute.org/~ahb/codes/finufft-binaries).
+If you cannot build via cMake, try the old makefile.
+Python users try `pip install finufft`.
+See the docs for details.
+See our GitHub Issues for tips.

 If you prefer to read text files, the source to generate the above documentation is in human-readable (mostly .rst) files as follows: